uber/cadence-java-client/README.md

 ```
 ## Starting workflow executions

-A workflow interface executing a workflow requires initializing a `WorkflowClient` instance, creating
+Given a workflow interface executing a workflow requires initializing a `WorkflowClient` instance, creating
 a client side stub to the workflow, and then calling a method annotated with @WorkflowMethod.
 ```java
 WorkflowClient workflowClient = WorkflowClient.newClient(cadenceServiceHost, cadenceServicePort, domain);